 Learn how to force bulbs with this easy step by step tutorial!
 Forcing bulbs for holiday decor or for holiday gifts is a great idea to start now, when fall bulbs are available.
 You have a variety of healthy stock to choose from this time of year, and it really is an easy project.
 All is takes is some basic materials, fall bulbs, and a little room to store them until they bloom.
 And of course the most important part – The foresight to get them going weeks ahead of the holidays!
-Here is how to force bulbs for easy holiday happiness all around your home.
+Here is how to force bulbs for Christmas happiness all around your home.

-The most popular bulbs to force for the holidays are paperwhite narcissus, amaryllis and hyacinth.
+The most popular bulbs to force for Christmas are paperwhite narcissus, amaryllis and hyacinth.
 The paperwhites are fragrant, delicate and in smaller clusters of flowers in whites and yellows.
 Amaryllis is a large bulb and a larger plant, with dramatic flowers in a variety of colors.
 Red is an obvious holiday choice, but try white for a fresh option that can take you through the New Year.
 Our favorite is a fresh pink/peach called “Apple Blossom”.
 Hyancinth take the most advance planning, but reward you with fragrant blooms in white, pink and blue!
 (We prefer the white for the holidays!)

 How to Force Paperwhites